-We received many excellent submissions this year from classrooms throughout California.
+We received many spectacular submissions this year from classrooms throughout California.
 Once again our team is proud of the amazing work and dedication demonstrated statewide from each and every participating classroom.
 Thank you for doing your part to care for California’s water!

 Learn about our winning classrooms below!